octo-technology/OpenTezos/docs/baking/baking_explained.md

 ## Conclusion

-The Tezos consensus protocol use the Liquid Proof of Stake algorithm.
+The Tezos consensus protocol uses the Liquid Proof of Stake algorithm.
 Delegates (people who have at least 8,000 ꜩ of delegated funds) are given the responsibility of creating and endorsing blocks.
 They are rewarded for their action.
 They are also required to stake some of their capital to ensure honest behavior.

 ## References